eusholli/ttv-ai-clipper/cline_docs/productContext.md

 ### Key Workflows

 1. **Content Ingestion**
-   - Admin uploads URLs through the admin interface
+   - Admin uploads **YouTube URLs** through the admin interface
-   - System processes videos and generates transcripts
+   - System processes videos and generates transcripts using YouTube's transcript data
    - Content is stored and indexed for searching

 2. **Search and Discovery**